- Wildlife Conservation & Management

 The management of captive predator populations

-- Routine vaccinations, the administration of anthelmintics, and the control of internal and external parasites
+- Participation in routine veterinary care and procedures including vaccinations, the administration of anthelmintics, and the control of internal and external parasites

 Handling and Care